hrchu/mogilefs-docs/InstallHowTo.md

 # How To Setup MogileFS #

-Author: Brett G. Durrett (first name at last name dot net)

 ## Overview ##

 This document explains how to set up and configure a basic MogileFS installation.
 It is intended for the novice systems administrator and should enable anybody with the skills to install a basic Linux distro to get MogileFS up and running on it.

+If you are new to MogileFS, we recommand you read  [Getting Started Guide](QuickStartGuide.md) first.

 I am going to assume you have three roles for this setup.
 A machine should be able to handle more than one role.
-I will use hosts mogiledb.yourdomain.com, mogiletracker.yourdomain.com and mogilestorage.yourdomain.com – rename these to meet your needs.
+I will use hosts `mogiledb.yourdomain.com`, `mogiletracker.yourdomain.com` and `mogilestorage.yourdomain.com` – rename these to meet your needs.

 ## Getting MySQL Libraries ##